How do I get Minecraft for PlayStation VR?

 ~ Camera Movement ~

-- Classic: Allows you to move your camera freely.
+- Classic: Move your camera freely.

 ~ Snap Angle ~